ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 ### CERT

-The CERT tag contains a public-key certificate signed with the server's private long-term key.
+The CERT tag contains a public key certificate signed with the server's private long-term key.
 Its value MUST be a Roughtime message with the tags DELE and SIG, where SIG is a signature over the DELE value.
 The context string used to generate SIG MUST be "RoughTime v1 delegation signature".

-The DELE tag contains a delegated public-key certificate used by the server to sign the SREP tag.
+The DELE tag contains a delegated public key certificate used by the server to sign the SREP tag.
 Its value MUST be a Roughtime message with the tags MINT, MAXT, and PUBK.
 The purpose of the DELE tag is to enable separation of a long-term public key from keys on devices